 - 1. Failure to follow sign-in or sign-out procedures

 - 2. Leaving campus without permission

 - 3. Cutting class

 - 4. Presence in off-limits areas

 - 5. Failure to follow directions/disrespect to staff

 - 6. Classroom disruptions

 - 7. Cursing/obscene gestures

 - 8. Possession of obscene or pornographic materials on campus

 - 9. Dress code violations

 - 10. Failure to serve work detail

 - 11. First time smoking offenses/possession of smoking materials

 - 12. Computer use violations

-- 41
+- 13. Willful destruction of school property

+- 14. School bus violations

-15. Any gang related activity (dress, signage, graffiti)
+- 15. Any gang related activity (dress, signage, graffiti)

-Early dismissals will NOT be honored on ISS days.
 Students who are absent on the day(s) they are assigned to ISS must make up the ISS day(s) upon returning to school.
 Typically, students will be assigned to ISS on only three (3) separate occasions before they will begin to receive OSS suspensions.